The Religious Foundation of Ancient Egyptian Festivals

-Egyptians awaited the festivals with bated breath every year to connect with their beloved divines in the most intimate way possible, visiting temples all at once, presenting offerings, dancing, and singing, and praying for their dreams and desires to come true.
+Egyptians eagerly awaited these festivals each year.
+They sought to connect with their beloved divines in the most intimate ways possible.
+This involved visiting temples en masse, presenting offerings, dancing, singing, and praying for their dreams and desires to come true.

-The Ancient Egyptian calendar is divided into 12 months of exactly 30 days and the entire year was divided into three seasons, the first being Akhet, the season of flooding, the second being Peret, the season of irrigation and growth, and the third being Shemu, the season of harvesting, plus they added five extra days (epagomenal days) to celebrate a different occasion of each day with their own special festival.
+The Ancient Egyptian calendar comprised 12 months of exactly 30 days.
+They divided the entire year into three seasons: Akhet, the season of flooding; Peret, the season of irrigation and growth; and Shemu, the season of harvesting.
+They also added five extra days, called epagomenal days, to celebrate a different occasion each day with its own special festival.

-A parade of a god through a particular path, such as the one seen at Karnak temple, was part of ancient Egyptian festivals.
-They would conduct a celebration at the start of each year and again at the end to emphasize the concept of life’s everlasting, cyclical nature.
+A parade of a god through a specific path, such as the one seen at Karnak temple, was a common feature of ancient Egyptian festivals.
+They would conduct a celebration at the start of each year and again at the end.
+This emphasized the concept of life’s everlasting, cyclical nature.
 Throughout the year, Egypt hosted a plethora of events and festivals.

 Religious and Social Characteristics of Ancient Egyptians